-Although surrogacy in Canada is a possibility, it can take months and years to find a competent surrogate and be successful.
+Although surrogacy in Canada is a possibility, it can take months and years to find a surrogate mother and be successful.

 Surrogacy in Canada is not like surrogacy programs in countries such as the U.S. The prospective parents are the ones doing the research – something a hired surrogacy consultant would do.
 However, there are some advantages to it.

 In Canada, the laws that govern surrogacy are implemented in different ways in different provinces, but the federal law recognizes that surrogacy contracts are possible.
 It also recognizes that married and co-habitational couples of any sexuality as well as single men and woman can sign a gestational carrier agreement in the country.